 NO. It is a chapter from a dissertation that has not been sufficiently reformatted to stand on its own and conform to standards of a journal article.
 The figures are not numbered in the order in which they are referred to in the text.
 As a result, the methods and logic are harder to follow.
 Fewer figures with better organization would improve readability.

+We apologize and agree.
+We have made several revision (see also reviewer #1) to ensure that the manuscript now reads as a stand alone journal paper, not a dissertation chapter.

 The figure references were revised to reflect the order in which they appear.

 12. Are mathematical formulae, symbols, abbreviations, and units correctly defined and used?